CHANGING PLACES / ESPACIOS REVELADOS in Peru

 The divide is most apparent in the city’s historic center on the banks of the Rímac River.
 The districts of Cercado de Lima and Barrios Altos are on the south side of the river, with the Rimac district to the north.
 The city’s oldest districts are home to colonial houses protected as UNESCO world heritage sites, but also include informal settlements on the mountain slopes – evidence of the intense migration that Lima has experienced in the last 30 years.

+The project in Lima began in 2019 with extensive research on unused urban spaces, vacant buildings and their social contexts; questions of exclusion and participation played a role, as did aspects of tangible and intangible cultural heritage.
 The project launched with a monthly digital dialog series that began in June and ended in December 2020.
 Experts from a variety of disciplines explored subjects including the role of art and culture in the context of crisis; the role of markets as urban spaces of production, consumption, and interaction; urban inequality; and access to common goods.
 In addition, the experts considered urban sustainability, the relation between urbanity and nature, and vulnerable populations and inclusion in the city.

 In cooperation with: